scribe-org/Scribe-iOS/README.md

 # To-Do [`⇧`](#contents) <a id="to-do"></a>

-Work that is in progress or could be implemented is tracked in the [issues](https://github.com/scribe-org/Scribe-iOS/issues).
+Work that is in progress or could be implemented is tracked in the [issues](https://github.com/scribe-org/Scribe-iOS/issues) and [projects](https://github.com/scribe-org/Scribe-iOS/projects).
 Please see the [contribution guidelines](https://github.com/scribe-org/Scribe-iOS/blob/main/.github/CONTRIBUTING.md) if you are interested in contributing to this project.
 Also note the use of the `--priority--` label that indicates which issues are most important.

 Aside from translations.json files, Scribe does not accept direct edits to the grammar JSON files as they are sourced from [Wikidata](https://www.wikidata.org/).
 Edits can be discussed and the queries themselves will be changed and ran before an update.
 If there is a problem with one of the files, then the fix should be made on [Wikidata](https://www.wikidata.org/) and not on Scribe.